We all remember the game between the Netherlands and the USSR at Euro 88, don’t we?

 The fact that it’s Vasily Rats of the Soviet Union scoring a goal rather than Ruud Gullit or Marco van Basten should be enough of a giveaway that this was the group game between the countries.

-Kit-nerds will, of course, have spotted another difference from the final – both teams were in white shorts.
+Kit-nerds will, of course, have spotted another difference in that game compared to the final – both teams were in white shorts.

 Successful kits tends to be remembered with extra fondness – would, for example, plain red England change shirts be so popular if the country had won the toss for colours in the 1966 World Cup final?
 Such emotions are amplified when it’s a strip with a shorter lifespan, as was the case with the Dutch.